Skip to main content

 At Igniting Business, we believe there are at least two additional rankings boosts that occur at much higher thresholds.

+Additionally, having significantly more reviews than your competitors can help offset Google’s proximity bias by increasing your business’ overall prominence.
 In other words, Google will be more likely to show your business to searchers located further away from your business’s physical location as your comparative review count increases.

 To do this, we recommend integrating the practice of collecting reviews into your customer service experience.
 Make asking for reviews (both positive and negative) a part of your day-to-day practice.
 Also, we recommend referencing our guide on who you can ask to write a Google review.